dstebila/pygamehop/docs/examples.md

 - Game 2: The shared secret that the adversary is challenged with is changed to be the random value.
 	- Game 1 and game 2 are related via an indistinguishability step based on the IND-CPA security of scheme `pke`.
 Reduction `R12` is an IND-CPA adversary against scheme `pke`.
 It selects two shared secrets and has its IND-CPA challenger for `pke` encrypt one of them.
 - Game 3: A rewrite of game 2, which again uses the fact that two shared secrets selected uniformly at random have the same length.	- Game 2 and game 3 are related via a rewriting step, the validity of which must be manually checked via the diff output by the proof engine.
-- Ending game: `KEMfromPKE ` inlined into the "random" version of the KEM IND-CPA game (`KEM.INDCPA.main1`), where the adversary is challenged with a random shared secret rather than the real shared secret encapsulated in the challenge ciphertext.
+- Game 3 is equivalent to the ending game: `KEMfromPKE ` inlined into the "random" version of the KEM IND-CPA game (`KEM.INDCPA.main1`), where the adversary is challenged with a random shared secret rather than the real shared secret encapsulated in the challenge ciphertext.

 ### PKEfromKEM